mattholamieux/web-dev-lessons/objects/Readme.md

 ---

+### Review of functions

+Peter's section to go here.
+---

 ### Methods on objects

 So far we have seen how objects can hold data about an object.
 However, we can also capture behavior, or functionality, in an object.
 We do this by assigning a function to the value of a key in an object.
 This is called a method.
 Let's add `bark` method to our dog object.